USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

     - Projects using this capability: Improved generation of cosmetically appealking image mosaics
 1. support the development of cosmetically appealing and scientifically accurate image mosaics using photometric information.
     - Projects using this capability: All control projects.
-1. provide tools for the extraction of limb profiles and limb topography to improve photogrammetric control capabilities and improve shape estimation, primarily for flyby missions.
-    - Projects using this capability: ???
 1. begin supporting remote data visualization and analysis include, but not limited to observation and control network data and metadata.
     - Projects using this capability: AutoCNet based control solutions will immediately benefit from this work.
 Any remote workers and users wishing to setup remote (perhaps on HPC resources) solutions.
 1. package off-the-shelf and/or custom solutions for the generation of analysis ready data and associated metadata including tooling for processing, metadata generation, and metadata management.
 Metadata management includes the need to update metadata and manage sematic linkages between data sets.
     - Projects using this capability: All analysis ready data (ARD) releases.

 ##### In the next five years, the ASC software portfolio could:
+1. provide tools for the extraction of limb profiles and limb topography to improve photogrammetric control capabilities and improve shape estimation, primarily for flyby missions.
+    - Projects using this capability: ???
 1. include generic tools for dejittering line scan data that build off of the open source HiRISE dejittering pipeline or develop new and novel techniques for line scan dejittering to support high efficacy DTM generation.
+(Note: this requires a non-trivial amount of research before the software team can productionize a solution.
+Should that research occur, this could transition higher in the priorities).
-    - Projects using this capability: ???
+    - Projects using this capability: DTM generation (HiRISE, CTX, LROC NAC)
 1. provide an updated method for unique observation identification (i.e., serial numbers) in order to ???
     - Projects using this capability: ???
 1. update the ISIS library be callable using Unix style command command line interfaces, (e.g., man spiceinit) in order to improve the sematic interoperability between ISIS tools and other standard Unix command line tools.